Staff Profile

 My first degree was in physical geography from Bristol University and after a period of working as a secondary school teacher I returned to academia in 2007 to gain an MSc in Environmental Engineering from Newcastle University.
 Working jointly with the Civil Engineering and Chemical Engineering departments at Newcastle University and Northumbrian Water Ltd. I completed a PhD tackling the question of how to treat wastewater efficiently.
 Approaching this question systematically led to my initial work on quantifying the internal energy in wastewater.
 Developing a new methodology I discovered that wastewater has more energy than previously measured or estimated, published in Environmental Science and Technology the leading journal in its field.
 The strategic importance of my work to the wastewater industry led to substantial media and industrial interest.

-Most of my research has though been in the field Bioelectrochemical systems.
+Most of my research has though been in the field Microbial Electrochemistry.
 Creating value added products from the treatment of wastewater.
-I has designed, built and run to world’s first working pilot MEC producing valuable hydrogen gas from raw domestic wastewaters at ambient temperature, crucially operating over a 12 month period including a Northern England winter.
-This practical success is aided by understanding the fundamental biological processes occurring in these systems, as well as the properties of wastewater itself, and how these relate to real world application.
-My research interests are in understanding the fundamental aspects microbial systems, and how these may be controlled by energy.
-I believe in understanding the microbial world at this level we may be able to begin to control and engineer it.
+I has designed, built and ran the World’s first working pilot Microbial Electrochemical Cell (MEC) producing valuable hydrogen gas from raw domestic wastewaters at ambient temperature, crucially operating over a 12 month period including a Northern England winter.

 Areas of expertise